minakamoto/pcshscr2023/webapp/handson-for-catchup/0th.md

 ### Focus on multiple HTML pages vs. single-page apps:

+Have a look at the following diagram to get an idea of how this works.
+More details will be explained in the next chapter.

 ![multiple HTML pages vs. single-page apps](./mpa_vs_spa.jpg)

 ### All differences between web app technology stacks from 20 years ago and today.

-This diagram that illustrates some of the key differences between web app development about 20 years ago and modern web app development from chatGPT:
+This diagram that illustrates some of the key differences between web app development about 20 years ago and modern web app development:
 ```
                    +---------------------------------------------+
                    |                 20 Years Ago                  |